VelHRH/VelHRH/README.md

 - 👋 Hi, I’m @VelHRH
 - 👀 I’m interested in programming, sports and wrestling
-- 🌱 I’m currently learning Next JS, express, GraphQL
+- 🌱 I’m currently learning JavaScript, Java
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me on telegram: @velpwn

 <!---